Capstone-Projects-2023-Spring/project-groupmeet/documentation/docs/development-plan/schedule.md

 ## Milestone 3 Deliverables:
 - F7: Calendar Integration
-    - R1: First pass of "Unforeseen events" that cause changes in scheduling
+    - R1: A user can input a last minute change to their calendar, which is able to cancel an already existing time slot to meet up.
-    - R2: Able to integrate multiple calendars
+    - R2: A user can import their events from multiple calendars seen in Milestone 2.
     - R3: Able to find new time if first time does not work
 - F8: Push notification to user
     - R1: Able to notify user of time being cancelled, and prompt with new time
     - R2: Second pass of user confirmations
-- F9: Group creation
-    - R1: Final pass
 - F10: Social Media
-    - R1: Able to generate a clipboard with all user handles of specified platform
+    - R1: The application is able to generate a clipboard with all user handles of specified platform
-    - R2: Able to send users directly to platform of interest (if they have mobile app)
+    - R2: The user can redirected to platform of interest (if they have mobile app)

 ## Milestone 4 Deliverables:
-- F11: Calendar Integration
-    - R1: Final pass
 - F12: Social Media
-    - R1: Able to create group when applicable
+    - R1: The application can create groups for the user in social media platforms that allow for it to happen.